 What I have realised recently, that the feelings we experience when injured or sick are similar to when we experience any form of loss in our lives.
 All our reactions, the anger, the denial, the grief, the bargaining and depression are acceptable.
 They form part of a natural grieving process.
 So, the fact that you feel bad is OK.
 It’s your current state of mind.
 Realise this fact next time you experience an injury or illness.
 Your feelings are OK.

 Be Open to The Lesson

-Truly if you can cultivate this approach, your down- time becomes very significant.
+If you can cultivate this approach, your down-time becomes a significant stepping stone to a full recovery.
 Not easily attained I add, but possible.